A predator-prey model with age-structured role reversal: Introduction

 \subsection{The goal and a summary of main results}

-{ In this work, our goal is to understand how the age structure of the predator population and role reversal affects the dynamics of the ecosystem.
-The first objective is to develop a predator-prey model with an age-structured predator population and role reversal and investigate it.
+{ Here, our goal is to understand how age structure of the predator population and role reversal jointly affect the dynamics of a coupled predator-prey system.
+The first objective is to develop and investigate a predator-prey model with an age-structured predator population and role reversal.
 The second objective is to examine how the model type affects the long-term dynamics.

 Thus, we develop a mixed ordinary and partial differential equation-based model featuring an age-structured predator population and role reversal.
 The time evolution of the age density of the predator population is modeled by a Kermack-McKendrick-type Renewal Equation with birth- and death-rate functions depending on the prey population size.
-Note that the term \emph{population size} refers to the density or numbers of prey or predators rather than their physical size, which is assumed constant.
+Note that the term \emph{population size} refers to the density or numbers of prey or predators rather than their physical size.
 The prey population, in turn, depends on the juvenile and adult predator population sizes.
-This makes the predator PDE analytically unsolvable in contrast to that in \cite{DelayPredatorMishra}.
-The dynamics of the prey population are governed by an ODE mimicking the prey equation in \cite{LLW2022}.
+This makes the predator PDE analytically unsolvable in contrast to that in (\cite{DelayPredatorMishra}).
+The dynamics of the prey population are governed by an ODE mimicking the prey equation in (\cite{LLW2022}).

 We analyze the proposed model using analytical and numerical tools.
-We prove the existence, uniqueness, and positivity of the solution to the initial value problem for the proposed model.
-In addition, we obtain systems of ordinary and delayed differential equations approximating the dynamics of the age-structured predator population.
+We prove the existence, uniqueness, and positivity of the solution to the initial value problem for the proposed model, { and the convergence of the numerical solution to it}.
+In addition, we obtain systems of ODEs and, separately, DDEs that approximate the dynamics of the age-structured predator population.